 You can get this Apache JMeter at – https://jmeter.apache.org/.

-Well, that was a long list of automation test tools but it is not exhaustive.
+Well, that was a long list of automation test tools, but it is not exhaustive.
 There are a lot more powerful tools that can be used for this purpose.
-You need to be wise enough to choose the right tool which will serve your purpose along with other constraints such as budget, time and skills.
-One good thing to keep in mind while choosing the automation tool is that it must be flexible, trending and also flexible enough to adapt to the changes in the future.
-With this, you can ensure ‘quality with speed’ for your software development cycles.
+It would help if you were wise enough to choose the right tool to serve your purpose and other constraints such as budget, time, and skills.
+One good thing to keep in mind while choosing the automation tool is that it must be flexible, trending, and flexible enough to adapt to future changes.
+With this, you can ensure quality with speed’ for your software development cycles.

 This has been a guide to Automation Testing Tools.
-Here we discussed some basic concepts Definition and top automation testing tools.
+Here we discuss some concepts and top automation testing tools.
 You can also go through our other suggested articles to learn more –